Horsemint 1

 Family: Lamiaceae (Mint)

 M. punctata is relatively easy to grow and thrives in full sun, well-draining sandy soil.
-This plant is a favorite of pollinators.
+This plant is a favorite of pollinators, especially carpenter bees, leaf-cutter bees, and metallic green sweat bees.
 The colorful bracts are attractive in any garden and thrive throughout Florida, but it prefers limited to no exposure to salt spray, salt water, and brackish water.
 In addition to the sunshine state, this herb can be found across most of the east coast.
 It and others in the Monarda spp. can also be found in other parts of the US.

 Parts Used: Aerial parts: Leaves & flowers